CSYE6225-Cloud-Spring2025/tf-aws-infra/README.md

 ## Assignment 4
 1. For `AWS` copy the <ami_id> of the created AMI and add it in <env>.tfvars file
 2. Run terraform init, plan and apply commands as above to create the vpc and the ec2 instance
-3. Get the public ipv4 address from AWS console and adjust the endpoint to send requests
+3. Get the public ipv4 address from AWS console to send requests